pascallaliberte/sharpen.page/_i18n/en/_posts/2019-03-08-interview-questions-to-ask.md

 This strategy, to have the buyer recall the purchase story in detail, has one critical goal: **find out what motivated the buyer to move _forward_, to make _progress_**.
 What _made_ them exert effort to solve their problem?
 What was the problem in the first place?

-As options and alternatives were discovered, what was they buyer's [reactions to those options][fourforces]?
+As options and alternatives were discovered, what were the buyer's [reactions to those options][fourforces]?
 How did those reactions refine the problem to be solved, the [job-to-be-done][jtbd-intro]?
 What about your product messaging, if anything, made a difference in convincing them that your product would help them solve their problem?

 [fourforces]: {% post_url 2018-12-06-forces-of-progress-in-purchase-decision %}
 [jtbd-intro]: {% post_url 2018-11-29-intro-to-jobs-to-be-done-through-examples %}